Skip to content

 How much does COBRA coverage cost?

-So if the total monthly premium for a health plan is $600, and the employer was covering $400 of that while the employee paid $200, the full COBRA premium would be:
+For example, if the total monthly premium for coverage is $600 and the employer previously contributed $400 while the employee paid $200, the COBRA premium could be up to $612 per month ($600 plus 2%).

 Post navigation